 - A company that offers great customer service and ensures comfort every step of the way

 - A provider that knows and utilises the right imaging technology for the relevant disease.
-For example the gold standard for imaging the brain is MRI, whereas imaging the lungs is best performed by a CT scanner and it’s important that your provider of choice has the ability to utilise all available imaging technologies for optimal results.
+For example the gold standard for imaging the brain is MRI, whereas imaging the lungs or the heart is best performed by a CT scanner and it’s important that your provider of choice has the ability to utilise all available imaging technologies for optimal results.

 Why is early detection important?